Brown Building (Manhattan)

 The Brown Building is a ten-story building that is part of the campus of New York University (NYU), which owns it.
-It is located at 23–29 Washington Place, between Greene Street and Washington Square East in the Greenwich Village neighborhood of Manhattan, New York City, and is best known as the location of the March 25, 1911, Triangle Shirtwaist Factory fire, which killed 146 people.
+It is located at 23–29 Washington Place, between Greene Street and Washington Square East in the Greenwich Village neighborhood of Manhattan, New York City, and is best known as the location of the Triangle Shirtwaist Factory fire of March 25, 1911, which killed 146 people.
+The Triangle Fire Memorial is now located there.

 The building was listed on the National Register of Historic Places and was named a National Historical Landmark in 1991.
-It was designated a New York City landmark in 2003.
+It was designated a New York City landmark on the 92nd anniversary of the fire in 2003.

 History

 The iron and steel building was constructed in 1900–01, and was designed by John Woolley in the neo-Renaissance style.
 It was named the Asch Building after its owner, Joseph J. Asch.
 During that time, the Asch Building was known for its "fireproof" rooms, which attracted many garment makers, including the Triangle Shirtwaist Factory, which was the site of the Triangle Shirtwaist Factory fire that killed 146 garment workers on March 25, 1911.

 The majority of the workers who occupied the Asch Building were female immigrants.
 The immigrants came to the United States for a better life, although they were working in terrible conditions within the factory and were underpaid.
 The building's top three floors were occupied by the Triangle Shirtwaist Factory, owned by Russian immigrants Max Blanck and Isaac Harris.